ibm-cloud-docs/EventStreams/eventstreams025.md

     cloudctl es iam-service-id-create --name <serviceId_name> --role editor --topic <topic_name>
     ```

-    For more information about roles, permissions, and service IDs, see the information about managing access.
+    For more information about roles, permissions, and service IDs, see [Managing access to your Event Streams resources](/docs/services/EventStreams?topic=eventstreams-security)
 3. Copy the API key returned by the previous command.
 4. Download the certificate for Event Streams: